Glazed Salmon with Honey and Soy

-Honey Soy Salmon is a winning recipe that’s special enough for date night, but also fast enough for a quick weeknight dinner.
+Honey and Soy Salmon is an easy skillet dinner that’s special enough for date night and fast enough for a weeknight meal.
+You’ll love this sweet and savory glazed salmon!

 ingredients for honey soy salmon